Finch-API/finch-docs/docs/ Finch API/4 - Authorization.md

 HTTP/1.1 302 Found
 Location: https://example.com/home?
 code=90abecb6-e7ab-4b85-864a-e1c8bf67f2ad
+&state=0facda3319
 ```

 Parameter | Required | Description
 ---------|----------|---------
  `code` | true | An authorization code that will be used to obtain an access token in the following step.
 The authorization code expires after 10 minutes.
+ `state` | false | If the redirect to Finch Connect contains a state parameter, that parameter will be returned here.
 ***

 ## Auth code exchange